tavily-ai/.github/profile/README.md

 ### 📄 **Extract** structured data from URLs
 Supporting summaries, Markdown, or cleaned text.
 Transform any webpage into LLM-ready data with automatic content cleaning, format conversion, and text extraction that preserves structure and meaning.

-### 🗺️ **Map** the web into graphs
-Get thousands of URLs and their structure in one request.
-Discover content relationships, site hierarchies, and linked data networks to understand how information connects across the web.

 ### 🕸️ **Crawl** entire domains at scale
 Optimized for intelligent URL decisions and results.
 Navigate complex websites with smart crawling strategies that respect robots.txt, handle dynamic content, and efficiently discover all accessible pages.